 One possible solution to this problem is the smart application of service virtualization, a technique that involves creating simulations (also known as mocks, stubs or virtual assets) that mimic the behaviour of those critical yet hard-to-access dependencies for testing purposes.

-This course covers, among other things:
+This workshop covers, among other things:

 - Problems in modern, distributed testing environments